stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 The [subprocess](https://docs.python.org/3/library/subprocess.html) module provides a safe way to run external commands.
 Use _subprocess_ rather than shell backquoting or the functions in _os_, such as _spawn_, _popen2_ and _popen3_.
 The _subprocess.run()_ function in current versions of Python is sufficient for most cases.

-> [PEP 324](https://www.python.org/dev/peps/pep-0324/) explains the technical details of subprocess in detail.
+> [PEP 324](https://www.python.org/dev/peps/pep-0324/) explains subprocess in detail.

 ### Use httpx for Web Clients